 In order to use FaceTime, you have to be signed into your Apple ID, and so does the person you want to contact.
 Let’s begin by making sure that you are signed in with your Apple ID.

 If you are signed in, great!
 If not, then sign in and try the call again.
 If the call works, then you are good to go.
-If it still does not work, try a device reset, which can fix problems with connections to software offerings such as FaceTime.
+If it still does not work, keep reading for some troubleshooting tips!

 Question: Does FaceTime Not Work With Anyone Or Just One Person?